isaac-sim/IsaacLab/docs/source/tutorials_envs/01_create_env.rst

 The Code
 ~~~~~~~~

 All environments in Orbit inherit from the base class :py:class:`IsaacEnv`.
-The base class follows the ``gym.Env``
+The base class follows the :class:`gymnasium.Env`
 interface and provides the basic functionality for an environment.
 Similar to `IsaacGym <https://sites.google.com/view/isaacgym-nvidia>`_,
 all environments designed in Orbit are *vectorized* implementations.
 This means that multiple environment
 instances are packed into the simulation and the user can interact with the environment by passing in a batch of actions.